-In addition to the above right to work documents, we also require the work seeker to provide us with two documents to confirm their identity and proof of address.
-The type of documents that we accept are driving licence (Provisional or Full), core utility bill, bank, mortgage or credit statement, government document/letter which includes the work-seeker national insurance number.
+In addition to the above right-to-work documents, we also require the work seeker to provide us with two documents to confirm their identity and proof of address.
+The type of documents that we accept is a driving licence (Provisional or Full), core utility bill, bank, mortgage or credit statement, and government document/letter which includes the work-seeker national insurance number.

 Copies of documents will be taken and noted (physically or virtually) with the date the documents were checked.
-Copies will be kept securely for the duration of the work-seekers engagement with Engage Education and for at least 1 year after.
+Copies will be kept securely for the duration of the work-seeker's engagement with Engage Education and for at least 1 year after.
 The copy will then be securely destroyed.